 Requests should be responded to in a timely manner and any cost associated is covered by the sponsoring entity.
 The accommodation preferred by the participant should be given primary consideration, however, in some circumstances, several accommodation options may be available.

-In addition, UDS offers contact information for several effective communication service providers and vendors.
+In addition, UDR offers contact information for several effective communication service providers and vendors.

-For further questions or consultation during this process, UDS may be reached at email@example.com.
+For further questions or consultation during this process, UDR may be reached at email@example.com.